DaVinci Resolve Audio Not Working: 7 Proven Fixes (2026)

 If you need to edit audio separately, right-click your clip in the timeline and select “Unlink Clips.”
 This separates audio and video so you can move or delete them independently.

-We use this constantly for adjusting audio timing without affecting video cuts.
+This is the go-to move for adjusting audio timing without affecting video cuts.
 The shortcut Ctrl+Shift+I (Windows) or Cmd+Shift+I (Mac) toggles link/unlink instantly, much faster than right-clicking the menu.
 After unlinking, slide the audio track independently, trim it, or delete it entirely without touching the video.
-In our testing on interview footage, unlinking removed a background noise mid-sentence without disrupting the video edit, and our DaVinci speed up clips guide covers related techniques.
+On interview footage, unlinking lets you cut a background noise mid-sentence without disrupting the video edit, and our DaVinci speed up clips guide covers related techniques.

 #Common Audio Editing Tasks